Shurun-Wang/Shurun-Wang.github.io/_pages/about.md

 - Hao Tang, __Shurun Wang__, Bin Wang.
 A method for human motion intention recognition based on network architecture search.（Chinese）

 # 🏅 Honors and Awards
-- *2023.04*   Sponsored by the China Scholarship Council
+- *2023.04*&ensp;Sponsored by the China Scholarship Council
-- *2022.10*   National scholarship for doctoral students
+- *2022.10*&ensp;National scholarship for doctoral students

 # 💬 News
-- *2023.09*   Qi Liu and I have entered into matrimony.
+- *2023.09*&ensp;Qi Liu and I have entered into matrimony.